 10 Jan Resveratrol, what is it?

 Many people may have heard that drinking red wine in moderation and eating some chocolate are potentially good for your health.
-The reason this has gained some popularity is the presence of a compound produced by plants called Resveratrol.
+The reason this has gained some popularity and is largely due to the presence of a compound called Resveratrol, which is produced naturally in plants.

 Why do we take it?

-Perhaps the effects of resveratrol have been over-hyped but certainly including it in part of an overall health strategy is a beneficial e.g. if you are taking supplements, then having it included as an element in this supplement is a good idea and perhaps more effective than relying on your wine or dark chocolate intake!
+Perhaps the benefits of resveratrol has been over-hyped but certainly including it in part of an overall health strategy is a beneficial e.g. if you are taking supplements, then having it included as an element in this supplement, is a good idea and perhaps more effective than relying on your wine or dark chocolate intake!

 Resveratrol is found in the skin of grapes, in blueberries, raspberries, peanuts, pistachios and cocoa.